eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 DDS Secure Discovery
 ********************

-Just like normal operation, DDSI will discover local and remote participants, topics, readers and writers.
+Just like normal operation, Cyclone DDS discovers remote participants, topics, readers and writers.
 However, when DDS Security is enabled, it is more complex and will take a longer time (due to the handshaking that is required).

-With every new node in the system, the discovery takes exponentially longer.
+The effort to perform discovery grows quadratically in the number of nodes.
 This can become a problem if the system contains a number of slow platforms or is large.

-The Security discovery performance can be increased quite a bit by using the DDSI Internal/SquashParticipants configuration.

 Proprietary builtin endpoints